Kampfkarren/hoarcekat/README.md

 ## How do I download it?

-> Method 1:

-You can download the plugin [on the Roblox marketplace](https://www.roblox.com/library/4621580428/Hoarcekat).
+One method is to download the plugin [on the Roblox marketplace](https://www.roblox.com/library/4621580428/Hoarcekat).

-> Method 2:

-You can download the latest version in the [GitHub releases](https://github.com/Kampfkarren/hoarcekat/releases).
+Another is to download the latest version in the [GitHub releases](https://github.com/Kampfkarren/hoarcekat/releases).
 From here, go to the "Plugins Folder" found under the "Plugins" tab in Roblox Studio, and put the `.rbxmx` in there.

 ## Why the name?